vincentreynaud/resource-gen/README.md

 ### Release on npm coming soon...

-**Note:** Bookmark Resource Generator supports MacOS.
-Future improvements will implement support for Linux (see #4 in [issues](https://github.com/vincentreynaud/bookmark-resource-generator/issues))
+**Note:** Bookmark Resource Generator was built on MacOS.
+Future improvements will implement support for Linux
+(see #4 in [issues](https://github.com/vincentreynaud/bookmark-resource-generator/issues))

 Install `resource-gen` CLI globally: